jpluscplusm/asdf-arbitrary-binary-downloader/README.md

 ## Using this plugin

-This tool is at version v0.0.3.
+This tool is at version v0.0.4.
 This means its interface is liable to change, as it's currently pretty experimental.

-Well before v1.0.0 is released, however, a more stable interface will be iterated towards.
+Well before v1.0.0 is released, however, a more stable interface is being iterated towards.
+Feedback about the current interface is very welcome!

-The current version is able to install binaries that are found in compressed tarballs that curl is able to fetch.
-Only 1 binary per remote tarball is currently supported.
+Each tool you configure can refer to either a compressed tarball, or a single unpackaged binary.

+A compressed tarball can have multiple binaries extracted from it; a single unpackaged binary provides only a single binary.

 ### Pre-requisites